jaops-space/sandbox_ros/README.md

 2. in another terminal, access the shell of the ubuntu20 container `docker exec -it sandbox_ros-ubuntu20-1 /bin/bash` (the name might be different. check with `docker ps`)

-3. within the ubuntu20 container console: `source /opt/ros/foxy/setup.bash` and `ros2 topic list`
+3. within the ubuntu20 container terminal: `ros2 topic list`

-## Another Example Workflow
+## Example Workflow B - test the Rust ROS client with a basic ROS publisher

 1. Launch ros2 and rust containers with `docker compose -f ./docker-compose.yml up ros2 rust`

 2. in another terminal, access the shell of the ros2 container `docker exec -it sandbox_ros-ros2-1 /bin/bash` (the name might be different. check with `docker ps`)

-3. within the ros2 container console: `source /opt/ros/foxy/setup.bash` and `ros2 topic pub /topic std_msgs/String "{data: 'test data'}" --rate 1`
+3. within the ros2 container terminal: `ros2 topic pub /topic std_msgs/String "{data: 'test data'}" --rate 1`

 4. in another terminal, access the shell of the rust container `docker exec -it sandbox_ros-rust-1 /bin/bash` (the name might be different. check with `docker ps`)

-5. within the rust container console: `source ./install/setup.sh` and ` ros2 run examples_rclrs_minimal_pub_sub minimal_subscriber`
+5. within the rust container terminal: `source ./install/setup.sh` and ` ros2 run examples_rclrs_minimal_pub_sub minimal_subscriber`

+## Example Workflow C - test existing rosbag and Rust ROS client

+1. Create a shared folder: `mkdir ws_ros2` and copy the rosbag into it.

+2. Launch the ubuntu20 container with `docker compose -f ./docker-compose.yml up ubuntu20 rust` (the shared folder is mounted within the container)

+3. in another terminal, access the shell of the container `docker exec -it sandbox_ros-ubuntu20-1 /bin/bash` (the name might be different. check with `docker ps`)

+4. within the container terminal: `ros2 bag play /ws_ros2/path/to/bag`.
+It will publish all the messages in the rosbag at the appropriate timestamps.

+5. in another terminal, access the shell of the rust container `docker exec -it sandbox_ros-rust-1 /bin/bash`

+6. within the container terminal, run the customized rust programm 'sandbox_sub.rs' : `ros2 run examples_rclrs_minimal_pub_sub sandbox_sub`: it will print the messages from the rosbag to the terminal.